On empirical Hodge Laplacians under the manifold hypothesis: Introduction

 In a complementary but related line of research, topological data analysis aims to provide statistical and algorithmic methods to understand the topological structure of data \cite{BCY18}.
 One of its most prominent techniques is persistent homology \cite{Edelsbrunner02} and their associated persistent Betti numbers, an extension of classical Betti numbers designed to capture topological structures that persist across scales.
 Significant statistical work has been conducted on these in a topological context \cite{Bubenik07} and in the context of generic chain complexes \cite{Ginzburg17}.
 Notably, both persistent homology and Hodge theory can be formulated algebraically as spectral problems \cite{Usher16}.

 In this paper, we deal with the statistical analysis of data supported on a submanifold in a high-dimensional Euclidean space and consider the problem of approximating the Laplace-Beltrami operator on differential forms by appropriate empirical Hodge Laplacians.
-Inspired by results in \cite{Lim11,Smale12,Lim20,HK24}, we construct an empirical exterior calculus, empirical $\ell$-forms, and an empirical Hodge Laplacian.
+Inspired and guided by results in \cite{Lim11,Smale12,Lim20,HK24}, we construct an empirical exterior calculus, empirical $\ell$-forms, and an empirical Hodge Laplacian.
 Building on this, we turn to the statistical analysis of such empirical Hodge-Laplacians under the manifold hypothesis, and establish a non-asymptotic error bound for the associated empirical Dirichlet form.
-This upper bound provides a first step towards more sophisticated spectral convergence and approximation results.
-Moreover, specialized to the empirical graph Laplacian, it improves existing Dirichlet form convergence rates in the context of Laplacian Eigenmaps and Diffusion Maps \cite{MR4130541,MR4491976}.
+This upper bound provides a first step towards more sophisticated spectral convergence and approximation results, including the analysis of the Betti numbers studied in topological data analysis and the complementing positive part of the spectrum.
+Moreover, specialized to the empirical graph Laplacian, we improve existing Dirichlet form convergence rates in the context of Laplacian Eigenmaps and Diffusion Maps \cite{MR4130541,MR4491976}.
 In the proof, we combine tools from exterior calculus, matrix analysis, geometric analysis on Riemannian manifolds \cite{Gri09}, and the theory of U-statistics \cite{Mins24}.

 The paper is organized as follows.
 In \Cref{section:HodgeLaplacian} we provide a brief introduction to weighted Hodge Laplacians on a graph, followed by a discussion of empirical $\ell$-forms in \Cref{section:empiricalForms}.
 The Laplace--Beltrami operator in the context of Riemannian manifolds is discussed in \Cref{section:LapMfld} laying the fundament for the formulation of the main result in \Cref{thm:main:result} stated in \Cref{section:mainResult}.
-The remaining sections are dedicated to the proof of \Cref{thm:main:result}.
+Sections \ref{section:bias} and \ref{section:variance} are dedicated to the proof of \Cref{thm:main:result}, and Section \ref{section:experiments} implements numerical experiments.